tjelvar-olsson/cookiecutter-pypackage/README.md

 The template for the Python package includes:
 - setup.py
-- test suite using nose and coverage
+- test suite layout using nose and coverage
-- sphinx docs structure using read the docs theme
+- sphinx docs layout using read the docs theme